inkVerb/rgb/README.md

 This folder/repo contains scripts and libraries to composite and fill the folders with number-ordered .png files for conversion to video.

 Look inside every script to see what is going on.
+The most-detailed explanation script is `copyrgbtomovcount`.

 ## Install any dependencies for this project